THE

 technically known as trairupyavada, is

-of great logical significance in the Buddhist theory of inference.
+of great logical significance in the buddhist theory of inference.

 concept of linga provides the starting

-point of the inferential process.
-If
+point of the inferential process. if

 the two stages of the inferential process are classified as premise and